BobDeUncle/OnTime/README.md

 # Troubleshooting Development
 Q. I'm running the app on a real iPhone, but it won't connect to the server?
-A. Shake the phone and open the 'Configure Bundler', set the address as 127.0.0.1 and apply changes.
+A. Firstly, make sure both the PC and iPhone you are using are connected to the same internet.
+Secondly, Shake the phone and open the 'Configure Bundler', set the address as 127.0.0.1 and apply changes.
 This should reconnect the application to the server.